 - The Plan covers the River Basin District (RBD).
-Natural Resources Wales is responsible for developing plans for Western Wales and the Dee RBDs and is working with the Environment Agency in the production of the Severn RBMP.
-This Environmental Report is for the plan developed for the Western Wales RBD. - The RBD is divided into Management Catchments.
-A catchment is an area with several, often interconnected water bodies (rivers, lakes, groundwater and coastal waters).
-Many of the problems facing our water environments are best understood and tackled at a catchment level.
-There are 9 management catchments within the Western Wales RBD, the boundaries of which reflect those of the Flood Risk Management Plans and the Catchment Abstraction Management Strategies.
+Natural Resources Wales is responsible for developing plans for Western Wales and the Dee RBDs.
+For the parts of the Dee RBD that are in England we are working with the Environment Agency.
+This Environmental Report is for the plan developed for the Dee RBD. - The RBDs are usually divided into Management Catchments.
+Due to the relatively small size of the Dee RBD there is only one management catchment within it and this aligns with the Flood Risk Management Plan and Catchment Abstraction

+Management Plan.
 The updated RBMP is supported by catchment summaries that provide more detail about the individual characteristics and issues for water bodies at a local level.
-The environmental assessment of the measures to be taken to improve the water environment has been done at this level.
+The environmental assessment of the measures to be taken to improve the water environment of the Welsh part of the RBD has been undertaken at this level.

-• Each management catchment is further subdivided into "water bodies".
-There are 814 water bodies in the Western Wales RBD.
-Evidence collected during the first cycle of investigations has been used to assign measures to each of these water bodies, depending upon their current status and pressures identified.
+- In England the management catchments are further subdivided into 'operational catchments'.
+There are two "operational catchments" within the Dee RBMP in England.
+Each operational catchment covers a number of smaller water bodies based around the same local geography or sharing specific pressures.
+The effects of the measures to be taken to improve the water environment have been initially assessed at this level by the Environment Agency and has then subsequently been integrated into the RDB level assessment by NRW. - Each management catchment is further subdivided into "water bodies".
+There are 115 water bodies in the Dee RBD.
+Evidence collected during the first cycle investigations has been used to assign measures to each of these water bodies, depending upon their current status and pressures identified.
 For each water body we have identified the actions that are required overall to prevent deterioration in WFD status and: